 The mountain lion, also called a cougar or puma, is the fourth largest cat in the world.
 It has shown ability to adapt to a range of climates and habitats, and the mountain lion can be found from Canada to South America.
 It is the second heaviest cat in the Americas, preceded by the jaguar only in size and weight.

 The mountain lion is solitary, coming together as couples only to mate.
 Sexual maturity is reached at about the age of three.
-Mountain lions have a nine month pregnancy, and can have as many as six kittens in a litter.
+Cougars have a nine month pregnancy, and can have as many as six kittens in a litter.
 Kittens stay with mothers until they are about two years old.

-Mountain lions are opportunistic feeders, primarily carnivorous.
+Panthers are opportunistic feeders, primarily carnivorous.
 They will eat large insects when necessary, but mostly eat rodents, other small cats, deer and of course livestock and pets.
 This brings them into conflict with people who have encroached on their habitats.

 Mountain lions that attack livestock are often shot, and unfortunately, there have also been incidences of attacks on humans.
 Some protection exists for the cougar, since numbers were steadily decreasing, and this has helped the population.
 In some areas, though, the population increase has lead to greater contact with humans and livestock animals, leading often to more mountain lion deaths.